What Causes Food Allergy in Children? - Check Symptoms & Treatment

 However, cow's milk and honey should not be introduced before the baby turns one year.

-What Are The Signs Of Food Allergy In Babies?
+What Are The Symptoms Of Food Allergy in Babies?

 - Itchy skin rashes